 Temporary Sculpture Exhibit

-The 2020 Wake Forest Temporary Sculpture Exhibit will feature two three-dimensional sculptural works of art by a variety of artists in publicly-accessible outdoor spaces throughout Wake Forest.
+The 2020 Wake Forest Temporary Sculpture Exhibit feature two three-dimensional sculptural works of art in publicly-accessible outdoor spaces.

 Free, illustrated maps highlighting the locations of the works are available at the Wake Forest Town Hall and the Renaissance Centre.

-An Artist Selection Committee comprised of arts professionals and representatives of the Town of Wake Forest, the PAC and Wake Forest Downtown will select works for the show.
+An Artist Selection Committee comprised of arts professionals and representatives of the Town of Wake Forest, the PAC and Wake Forest Downtown selected the works for the show.
 Selections are based on artistic excellence and the goal of exhibiting a variety of styles and media in appropriate sites.
-Each of the artists will receive a $2,000 stipend.
+Each of the artists received a $2,000 stipend.

 2020 Sculpture Exhibit - Works of Art